 Research in the lab focuses on plant ecological and evolutionary responses to environmental disturbance and variation.
 Core interests include forest and grassland responses to climate change, fire and drought.

 Effects of increasing rainfall variability and invasive plants on grasslands

 Using observational and experimental studies to understand the population-level effects severe climatic events on California annual grasslands.
 With Susan Harrison, we are using rain addition and exclusion experiments at McLaughlin UC Natural Reserve (photo shows Marina building a rain-exclosure shelter) to study demographic responses of several forb species to the combination of water availability and invasive grass competition.

 Postfire forest regeneration

 Large, intense fires can produce huge patches of nearly 100% tree mortality, with large interior areas far from seed sources.
 If the post-fire goal is restoration of resilient forest stands, what is the best way to accomplish this, given limited funds and personnel?
 When and where will natural tree recruitment work on its own?
 When tree regeneration is slow, what is the best way to give these forest stands an "assist", and how can we use ecological processes to our advantage in reforestation?
-With funding from the Joint Fire Science Program and collaboration from US Forest Service, we are investigating these questions in the Northern Sierra Neveda.
+With funding from the Joint Fire Science Program and CalFire's Forest Health Research program, and in collaboration with federal and state agencies, we are investigating these questions in California's yellow pine and mixed conifer forests.